Buy Autodesk Autocad Mechanical Software

 Layer Management Automation

-The toolset creates mechanical layers automatically as you work.
-When you insert a centerline, it goes on the centerline layer.
-Dimensions land on dimension layers.
-Parts place themselves according to component type and standard requirements.
+The toolset creates mechanical layers automatically as you work—centerlines go on centerline layers, dimensions land on dimension layers, and parts place themselves according to component type.
+Layer properties follow your configured standard specifications for names, colors, and linetypes.

 Mechanical Drawing Detailing Features